brasondo/toylogue-grammar-engine/README.md

     ```bash
     python -m demo.pose_demo
     ```

 2. Use these gestures:
     - Raise both arms → `"CAST_SPELL"`
     - Cross arms across chest → `"DEFENSIVE_STANCE"`
     - Rest arms at sides → `"NEUTRAL"`
+     - Tip: Stand about 2–3 feet (0.5–1m) from your webcam, with your upper body fully visible in the frame for best detection accuracy.

 3. Symbolic events are printed in the terminal and ready to integrate into character-driven responses.